Isle of Man Scallop Management Board

 - to act as an independent fisheries advisory board to respond on such matters that may impact or have influence on Isle of Man scallop fisheries.

-Once approved by the Board, minutes for the current year can be downloaded from this web page.
-For more information about the SMB, please contact +44 1624 685837.
+Once approved by the Board, minutes for the most recent meeting can be downloaded from this web page.
+For more information about the SMB, please contact +44 1624 685837, or see the downloadable document “The Isle of Man Scallop Management Board: role – representation – responsibility”.

-Please note – that prior to the establishment of the Scallop Management Board, the Isle of Man Queen Scallop Management Board, existed as an advisory board for the Island’s queen scallop fishery.
-This board has now been replaced by the Isle of Man Scallop Management Board.
+Please note – that prior to the establishment of the Scallop Management Board, the Isle of Man Queen Scallop Management Board existed as a statutory advisory board for the Island’s queen scallop fishery.
+This board has now been discontinued since the Isle of Man Scallop Management Board was established in 2017.